 Today Sacred Harp singing is experiencing a massive revival: singings and conventions have sprung up all across the United States, as well as in Canada, the United Kingdom and Ireland.
 Larger singings attract hundreds of singers and listeners, who learn about the music from the Internet or by word of mouth: Warren Steel maintains a Sacred Harp home page at Ole Miss.

 This singing was formerly held at Pilgrim's Rest Primitive Baptist Church.
 Members of that congregation, and residents of Taylor, Sand Hill, Springdale and Pine Flat, are particularly invited to attend, as are visitors from the Oxford-University community.
-Please note that the singing has been changed from Sunday to Saturday, and the singing will begin at 10:00 AM.
 Local residents are asked to bring a dish to share for dinner.
 For more information, call Warren and Anne Steel at 236-5356.

 From Oxford, take Old Taylor Road (Old Taylor Road exit from hwy 6/US278) to the south 7.5 miles to the village of Taylor; church is on your right.
 From Bruce and points south, take hwy 9W and hwy 7 toward Oxford.
 After you cross the Yocona River take a left on hwy 328.
+(You can ignore signs that say that hwy 328 is closed.)
 After 3.5 miles bear right on CR 335 (Cutoff Road) until it ends, then turn right; look for the church on your left.